globe icon

 To figure this out, the platform must access the loan book performance.

-That includes loan principal, interest rate, and fees for the platform.
-Let’s assume that it’s 104%.
+That includes loan principal, interest rate, and platform fees.
+Let’s assume it’s 104%.

-So now, the platform knows how much is required to recover and how much is expected to be recovered based on the loan book performance.
+So now, the platform knows, based on the loan book performance, how much is required to recover and how much is expected to be recovered.

 In the third step, the platform deducts risk margins.